Jocelyn-JE/HeroCtrl/docs/myfindings.md

     What this can do depending on the current camera mode:

     * Start/stop recording a video in video mode
-    * Take a singular picture in single picture mode.
-    * Start/stop taking pictures in the continuous pictures mode
+    * Take a picture in single picture mode, or take as many pictures as the continuous shot setting
-    * Take multiple pictures in burst mode.
+    * Take multiple pictures in burst mode
+    * Start/stop taking photos in timelapse mode

+    In general this simulates a single shutter button press, if you want to use this for continuous shot you will need to send multiple `SH 01` commands

     Usage: